 Did you like these videos?
 Do you think one of the dishes from about would fit your Holidays Table?
 Try it now!

-And if you live in the Greater Toronto Area and surroundings, you are more than welcome to order Foie Gras at our online shop, and get it on the same or next day!
+And if you live in any province of Canada, you are more than welcome to order Foie Gras at our online shop, and get it on the next day (or pickup same day if you are in GTA)!